 - Procedures for key business processes have been documented.
 The ARC oversees the inclusion of policy reviews in individual internal audits included in the strategic internal audit plan. - Financial responsibilities have been assigned at management level with corresponding accountability. - There is an appropriate budgeting system with an annual budget which is kept under review by senior management. - The information and communication technology systems have been reviewed and strengthened.
-Findings of an internal audit on IT General Controls, undertaken in 2017, were actioned during 2018. - There are systems in place to safeguard the assets.
+An Internal Audit of general ICT controls was undertaken in 2019 which provided reasonable assurance on the system of control in place. - There are systems in place to safeguard the assets of the IPA.